 Through daily mentor group time every morning, pupils will have the opportunity to receive high levels of support, build positive relationships with other pupils and staff, and engage in a variety of activities and opportunities.
 Some activities will encompass the vertical system enabling cross-year group work to take place; whereas others will be year-specific, based on pupils’ needs at various points throughout their school career.
 As ever, there will be many more exciting opportunities for all pupils to participate in both within school and through extracurricular activities.

-When in school it is important for all pupils to feel safe, happy, respected and ready to learn; as a “Turing Team” we will endeavour to achieve this for all within our house and in the wider school.
+When in school it is important for all pupils to feel safe, happy, respected and ready to learn; as the Head of “Team Turing” I will endeavour to achieve this for all within our house and in the wider school.

 Head of Turing House